dwhall/HeyMac/README.rst

 The following steps will get you going on a PC or a Pi:

-1. Use git to clone this project and its submodules.
+1. Use git to clone this project.
 2. Use Python's pip tool to install dependencies (see requirements.txt).
-3. Run scripts/heymac_gen_creds.py via CLI and answer its questions to generate local credential files.
+3. Put the path heymac in your PYTHONPATH.
-4. Run example/tui_main.py from the command line for a Text UI.
+4. Run example/tui_main.py from the command line for a text UI.